Tygron/tygron-dashboard/README.md

 This toolset is offered as-is, under the MIT license.
 This toolset is not part of the core Tygron Platform technology.

+One of the developed dashboards is the Hydrological System Overview.
+For more information, see this link: https://github.com/Tygron/tygron-dashboard/blob/main/dashboards/hso/README.md

 ## Description

 This toolset is intended to be used for the creation of advanded dashboards and interfaces to be used in combination with the Tygron Platform.
 It is developed as a code-base, and through a build-process and implementation-specific recipes multiple dashboards and other tools are created which can be directly used in the Tygron Platform Project.